psychopy/workshops/source/tobiievent.rst

   How can I purchase tickets?
   ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  Tickets will soon be available from The University of Nottingham Store and they will be charged at £150 + VAT.
-If you would like alerting when tickets come on sale `please register interest via this form <https://run.pavlovia.org/pavlovia/survey/?surveyId=b86605ad-9851-45b6-a70b-a963c9f72e13>`_
+  Tickets are available from The University of Nottingham Store and they will be charged at £150 + VAT. `Purchase tickets here <https://store.nottingham.ac.uk/conferences-and-events/conferences/schools-and-departments/psychology/psychopy-tobii-eyetracking>`_

   Accessibility
   ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^